DavidBabel/clever-vscode/README.md

 // WIP

+Take a look at https://vscodecandothat.com/.
+You will learn a lot a things, for sure.

 ## Contribs

 If you want to help, find a bug or just correct an english mistake please [create an issue](https://github.com/DavidBabel/clever-vscode/issues).